Ford Mustang (seventh generation): Interior

+The traditional dual-cowl dashboard of previous models was replaced with a full digital instrument display, inspired by the cockpit of a fighter jet.
+The cockpit consists of a freestanding 12.4 inch digital instrument cluster and 13.4 inch infotainment system, both of which are highly customizable and powered by Unreal Engine.
+The intent was to prioritize the digital user experience in an attempt to attract a younger demographic accustomed to high-end tech interfaces.

 Special models

 Mustang Dark Horse S

 The Mustang Dark Horse S is a track-only version of the streetcar.
 It has had all non-essential parts stripped away, and an FIA certified rollcage added, as well as race seats and a racing steering wheel.